DISTRICT HEALTH SERVICES

 Students who are ill or injured are to secure a pass from their teacher (unless an emergency) and report directly to the Nurse’s Office to be evaluated.
 The school nurse will contact a parent/guardian if the student is too ill to remain at school.
 Please make sure ALL parent contact numbers as well as the emergency contact is up to date.
 Please communicate any acute or chronic medical condition your student may have to your school nurse to help assist with your student’s needs while at school.

-Illnesses can be caused by viruses, bacteria, fungi or parasites and can be spread from one individual to another.
-Please encourage good hygiene and regular hand washing at home.
-Parents may be asked to pick up their student from school under the following circumstances:
+Illnesses can be caused by viruses, bacteria, fungi, or parasites and can be spread from one individual to another.
+Please encourage good hygiene and regular handwashing at home.
+Parents may be asked to pick up their students from school under the following circumstances:

 1) The student has a fever of 100.4 degrees F or above;

 2) the student is vomiting and/or has diarrhea;

 3) the student has a rash that may be disease-related;

 4) the student does not feel well enough to return to the classroom.

 Parents should not send their student to school if he or she:

 1) has a fever of 100 .4 degrees or more.
 They should stay home for 24 hours after the temperature returns to normal without fever-reducing medication.